mehmetcolgecen/DevOps/projects/502-microservices-ci-cd-pipeline-with-database/README.md

 rm -rf .git
 ```

-* Create a new repository on your Github account with the name **petclinic-microservices**.
+* Create a new repository on your Github account with the name **petclinic-microservices-with-db**.

 *  Initiate the cloned repository to make it a git repository and push the local repository to your remote repository.